Understanding Gender Identity | JED

 • Xe/xem/xeirs

-Gender Identity and Sexuality Are Entwined, but Not the Same
+Gender Identity and Sexuality

 Your gender identity isn’t the same as your sexual orientation.
-Gender identity is about who you are, and sexual orientation is about attraction and who you might want to form relationships with.
+Gender identity is about who you are, and sexual orientation is about attraction and who you might want to form romantic relationships with.

-Both gender identity and sexual orientation are spectrums and can change over time.
 It’s important to understand that your gender identity doesn’t dictate your sexual orientation.
 People of any gender can have any sexual orientation.

 You're Not Alone